Macrometacorp/docs/docs/integrations/transformations.md

 You can define multiple inputs and outputs for stream workers, but you must set them up yourself.

+Stream workers support multiple output actions, including INSERT INTO, UPDATE, and DELETE.
+Transformations only support INSERT INTO, which allows you to insert transformed data into the output target.

 ### Queries

 Transformations allow you to write one query, while stream workers allow you to write several queries.
 For more information about stream worker queries, refer to [Stream Worker Queries](../cep/query-guide/).